TheMarco/VideoSpectrumAnalyzer/docs/module_structure.md

 ## Conclusion

-By following these guidelines, the Video Spectrum Analyzer can maintain a clean, modular structure where visualizers are independent of each other but share common functionality through well-defined interfaces.
+By following these guidelines, the Audio Visualizer Suite can maintain a clean, modular structure where visualizers are independent of each other but share common functionality through well-defined interfaces.
 This approach makes the application easier to maintain, extend, and debug.

 The modular JavaScript architecture provides several benefits:
 - **Reduced Code Duplication**: Common functionality is defined in a single place